ismail-yilmaz/Bobcat/README.md

 ## Installation

-You can install Bobcat in three ways:
+You can install Bobcat in several ways:

 ### 1. Via UppHub (Recommended)